The dates for the academic year 2021-2022 are 30th August 2021 – 30th June 2022 (44 weeks).

 More information: Boarding School Fees

 Washing and drying machines are available in the laundry room for student use.
-Students can register with a laundry service free of charge to the House parents, who can prepare washing, drying and ironing for them.
+Students can register with a laundry service free of charge to the Matron, who can prepare washing, drying and ironing for them.

 Students are responsible for keeping their room clean and neat at all times.
 House parents check rooms during the day.
 All bathrooms must also be kept clean.
 All rooms are cleaned, and linen is changed every 3 days by Boarding House cleaners.